iUnstable0/SWM-Edited/README.md

 4. Restart Script-Ware
 5. Select the installed theme

-**I recommended using my theme and the mod or else some things will look unusual**
+**I recommended using my theme and the mod or else stuff will look weird

 # Features